GenesisEducationKyiv/front-end-school-3-0-mykytaabramenko/docs/adr/0001-typescript-adoption.md

 3. Difficulty in maintaining and refactoring code without type information
 4. Inconsistent code structure due to the absence of type definitions

+## Considered Alternatives

+1. **PropTypes (React’s built-in runtime type checking)**
+    - Pros:
+        - Minimal configuration; already bundled with React
+        - Runtime validation of component props
+    - Cons:
+        - Only validates props at runtime (not function signatures or data models)
+        - No IDE support for non‐component code; limited to React components
+        - Less comprehensive than a full-blown type system

+2. **Validation Libraries (e.g. Joi, Zod)**
+    - Pros:
+        - Strong runtime schema validation for API inputs/outputs
+        - Can be used both on client and server
+    - Cons:
+        - Still requires manual checks at each boundary; no compile-time guarantees
+        - Additional learning curve for schema definitions
+        - Doesn’t provide IDE autocompletion or enforce types across the entire codebase

+3. **Plain JavaScript with JSDoc Annotations**
+    - Pros:
+        - Can add JSDoc comments to get some IDE hints without full migration
+        - No build-step changes required
+    - Cons:
+        - JSDoc-based type hints are less strict and can be bypassed
+        - Lacks enforcement anywhere beyond the developer’s editor; no CI-level type checking

+4. **Staying on Plain JavaScript without Additional Checks**
+    - Pros:
+        - No migration effort; zero upfront cost
+    - Cons:
+        - Continues to allow many potential runtime errors
+        - No improvement in IDE support or refactoring safety

+After evaluating these options, we conclude that **TypeScript** provides the strongest compile-time guarantees, IDE integration, and long-term maintainability for our codebase.
+While PropTypes and schema validators catch some issues at runtime, they cannot enforce correct types throughout the application or prevent synchronous runtime errors.
+JSDoc helps with hints, but it’s not as reliable as a full type system.
+Therefore, we will adopt TypeScript.

 ## Decision

 We will adopt TypeScript as the primary language for the music-tracks application.
 This includes: